Betoken/Whitepaper/BetokenWhitepaper.md

 * $shares = constant \times X$

-After the deposit & withdraw period, users can start proposing investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
-Proposals are immediately turned into actual investments using the equation
+After the deposit & withdraw period, managers can start making investment decisions for the fund by staking some Kairos — the name we use for control tokens.
+Decisions are immediately turned into actual investments using the equation

-- $investmentAmount = totalFunds \times \frac{proposalStake}{totalKairoSupply}$
+- $investmentAmount = totalFunds \times \frac{decisionStake}{totalKairoSupply}$

-After the proposal making period is over and having waited for a certain time (ex.
-30 days), the fund sells all tokens it invested in at the current market price.
-After the sell process is finished, the fund automatically determines how profitable each investment proposal was and redistributes Kairo based on the results.
-The amount of Kairos a user gets back for each proposal is $stake \times (1 + ROIofProposal + inflationRate)$ so if inflation is 5% and one of your proposals had a 20% ROI, you would get 25% more Kairos back.
-Inflation is introduced to prevent Kairo-holding and incentivize participation, so that the fund's meritocratic nature is maintained.
+During the decision-making phase, managers can also sell any asset they invested in whenever they want at the current market price.
+After an asset has been sold, the fund's smart contract automatically determines how profitable the investment was and rewards/takes away Kairo based on the results.
+The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.

+All investments should be sold before the end of the decision-making phase, or one's staked Kairos would be lost.

-At the end of every cycle, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
-A certain proportion of fund assets is also sent to Betoken's developers as a fee to ensure platform maintenance and future developments.
+After the decision-making phase is over, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
+A certain proportion of fund assets (0.2%) is also sent to Betoken's developers as a fee to ensure platform maintenance and future developments.

 ### 1.3 Additional Reasons of Why Betoken Will be Successful